-Fingerprinting, more precisely known as browser fingerprinting and device fingerprinting, is basically a way by which websites and advertisers track you online.
-Every time you visit a web page, your browser sends information about its operating system, settings, IP address, and some other data about your device like screen resolution, date and time, etc.
+Every time you visit a web page, open up an app, your browser or device sends information about its operating system, settings, IP address, and some other data about your device like screen resolution, date and time, etc.

-You can go visit DeviceInfo.me to see what data your browser is sending, the problem is that the combination of all these “identifiers” make your browser/device and proactively you unique and capable of tracking online, even if you say change your IP address using a VPN, clear your browsing history & cache, or use Incognito browsing.
+The combination of all these “identifiers”, which essentially make up your device/browser fingerprint makes you, unique, and capable of being tracked online; even if you say change your IP address using a VPN, clear your browsing history & cache, or use the incognito browsing mode.

 - Device Type / Model

 - Browser Type & Version